(See Below for Case Law, Evidence of Public Attitudes, NGOs that Assist or Advocate on LGBTI issues, and Country of Origin LGBTI Specialists)

 According to Hamwi, (in June 2011), when the unrest started, LGBT people were afraid that Islamists might take over if the regime was overthrown.
 ‘If Islamists take over, we might be in a life-threatening situation.
 If the regime wins, the situation will force us to hide for years because of what they might do to LGBT people.
 Things have changed since March this year.
 Although most of us have adapted themselves to the current situation, we still are afraid to be stopped by secret police and be humiliated.’

 It has been very dangerous to form any kind of gathering in Syria since the spark of the protests last March.
-Gay Syrians had avoided cruising and gathering for a few weeks before they started to become more aware of the best places and times for such actions.
-Some pro-regime LGBT people have been threatening anti-regime gay people to expose them to authorities and deliver their names to the secret police.
+Gay Syrians had avoided cruising and gathering for a few weeks before they started to become more aware of the best places and times for such actions, as some more affluent neighborhoods are known to be more tolerant.
+Virtual social networks are also being used as a way to find a support system for people often rejected by their own families and relatives.
+However, some pro-regime LGBT people have been threatening anti-regime gay people to expose them to authorities and deliver their names to the secret police.
 They have been using online gay dating sites to contact people and threaten them.

 A popular privately-owned Syrian newspaper with over 50,000 daily copies in circulation published a homophobic article in February 2012.
 It claims that lesbians and gays are proliferating due to the Syrian uprising.
 The last sentence in the article describes homosexuals as ‘social germs’ who ‘have infested our society and took the opportunity to strike once the first signs of weakness appeared’.